 - (a) Time to Serve and File a Brief. - (1) The appellant must serve and file a brief within 40 days after the Clerk has notified the parties that the record is filed or, following such notice, after the court has denied a motion for summary affirmance.
-The appellee must serve and file a brief within 30 days after the appellant's brief is served.
+The appellant serve and file a brief within 30 days after the appellant's brief is served.
 The appellant may serve and file a reply brief within 21 days after service of the appellee's brief, but a reply brief must be filed at least 7 days before oral argument. - (2) In consolidated appeals, individual appellants or appellees may join to file a single brief.
-If separate briefs are filed by individual appellants or appellees, the responsive brief or briefs must be filed in the time provided in paragraph (1) of this rule, with the time beginning to run after service of the latest brief to which a response is made. - (b) Number of Copies.
-An original and 3 copies of each brief must be filed with the Clerk, but if the case is to be heard en banc, then an original and 9 copies of each brief must be filed.
-A copy of each brief must be served on counsel for each separately represented party, as well as on each unrepresented party.
-By order in a particular case, the court may require the filing or service of a different number of copies. - (c) Consequence of Failure to File.
+If separate briefs are filed by individual appellants or appellees, the responsive brief or briefs must be filed in the time provided in paragraph (1) of this rule, with the time beginning to run after service of the latest brief to which a response is made. - (b) Consequence of Failure to File.
 If an appellant fails to file a brief within the time provided by this rule, or within the time as extended, an appellee may move to dismiss the appeal.
 A party who fails to file a brief will not be heard at oral argument unless the court grants permission.

 Rule 32.
-Form of Briefs, Appendices, and Other Papers Filings.
+Form of Briefs, Appendices, and Other Filings.

-- (a) Form of a Brief. - (1) Reproduction Legibility.
-The text of a brief must be clearly set forth in back on a white background, and any - (A) A brief may be reproduced by any process that yields a clear black image on light paper.
-The paper must be opaque and unglazed.
-Only one side of the paper may be used. - (B) Text must be reproduced with a clarity that equals or exceeds the output of a laser printer. - (C) Pphotographs, illustrations, and tables must be legible be reproduced by any method that results in a good copy of the original; a glossy finish is acceptable if the original is glossy. - (2) CoverTitle Page.
-Covers are not required, but if a brief with a cover is filed, the appellant's must be blue; the appellee's, red; an intervenor's or amicus curiae's, green; any reply brief, gray; and any supplemental brief, tan.
-A coverThe title page must also conform to Rule 28-(a)(1). - (3) Binding.
-The brief must be bound in any manner that is secure, does not obscure the text, and permits the brief to lie reasonably flat when open. - (4) Paper Page Size, Line Spacing, and Margins.
-The brief must be on-in an 81⁄2 by 11 inch paper page format.
+- (a) Form of a Brief. - (1) Legibility.
+The text of a brief must be clearly set forth in back on a white background, and any photographs, illustrations, and tables must be legible. - (2) Title Page.
+The title page must conform to Rule 28(a)(1). - (3) Page Size, Line Spacing, and Margins.
+The brief must be in an 81⁄2 by 11 inch page format.
 The text must be double spaced, but quotations more than two lines long may be indented and single-spaced.
 Headings and footnotes may be single-spaced.
 Margins must be at least one inch on all four sides.
-Page numbers may be placed in the margins, but no text may appear there. - (54) Typeface and Type Style.
-The font size, including footnotes, must be 14-point or larger, preferably in Times New Roman, Arial, or Courier Newsimilarly readable typeface.
+Page numbers may be placed in the margins, but no text may appear there. - (4) Typeface and Type Style.
+The font size, including footnotes, must be 14-point or larger, in Times New Roman, Arial, or similarly readable typeface.
 Italics or boldface may be used for emphasis.
-Case names must be italicized or underlined. - (65) Length.
+Case names must be italicized or underlined. - (5) Length.
 A principal brief may not exceed 50 pages.
 A reply brief may not exceed 20 pages.
-Headings, footnotes, and quotations count toward these page limits, but those statements, tables, and addenda required by Rule 28-(a)-(1)-(4) and Rule 28-(f) do not count toward the limitation. - (b) Form of an Appendix.
-An appendix must comply with Rule 32-(a)(1)-(4), with the following exceptions: - (1) The cover of a separately bound appendix must be white. - (2) An appendix and may include a legible photocopy of any document found in the record or of a printed judicial or agency decision. - (3) When necessary to facilitate inclusion of odd sized documents such as technical drawings, an appendix may be a size other than 81⁄2 by 11 inches, and need not lie reasonably flat when opened.

-- (c) Form of Other Papers Filings. - (1) Motion.
-The form of a motion is governed by Rule 27-(d). - (2) Other Papers Filings.
-Any other paper filing, including a petition for rehearing or rehearing en banc, and any response to such a petition, must be reproduced in the manner prescribed by comply with Rule 32-(a). - (d) Signature.
-Every brief, motion, or other paper_document_filed with the court must be signed by the party filing the paper_document_filed or, if the party is represented, by one of the party's attorneys. - (e) Clerk May Refuse to File.
-If a brief or other paper document does not conform to the rules of this court or is not legible, the Clerk may refuse to file it.
+Headings, footnotes, and quotations count toward these page limits, but those statements, tables, and addenda required by Rule 28(a)(1)-(4) and Rule 28(f) do not count toward the limitation. - (b) Form of an Appendix.
+An appendix must comply with Rule 32(a)(1)-(4)and may include a legible copy of any document found in the record or of a judicial or agency decision. - (c) Form of Other Filings. - (1) Motion.
+The form of a motion is governed by Rule 27(d). - (2) Other Filings.
+Any other filing, including a petition for rehearing or rehearing en banc, and any response to such a petition, must comply with Rule 32(a). - (d) Signature.
+Every brief, motion, or other document filed with the court must be signed by the party filing the document or, if the party is represented, by one of the party's attorneys. - (e) Clerk May Refuse to File.
+If a brief or other document does not conform to the rules of this court or is not legible, the Clerk may refuse to file it.